AviMualem/Distributed-Sagas-Defined/README.md

 # Distributed-Sagas-Defined
 This is where the distributed magic happens.
-This repository contains implementaion for a generic saga execution coordinator.
+This repository contains implementaion for a generic saga execution coordinator written in TypeScript.

 ## Prerequisites:
 ### Creating a local mongodb replica set